-Why are aero wheels faster
+Why are aero wheels faster?

-One of the big topics that comes up when you are looking to get into time trials and triathlons in cycling is aero wheels.
+One of the big topics that come up when you are looking to get into time trials and triathlons in cycling is aero wheels.
 Wheelsets on bikes are an expensive upgrade, in fact in most cases upgrading your wheelset is frequently more expensive than your entire bike!
 This is especially the case if you are just upgrading your road bike to get into triathlons.
 So why are aero wheels faster?
-In this article we will break down some of the science behind this question to better help you make the call on if an upgrade to aero wheels is right for you!
+In this article, we will break down some of the science behind this question to better help you make the call on if an upgrade to aero wheels is right for you!

 The science behind aero wheels being faster

-If you look around for the physics behind aero wheels you are going to find a lot of highly physics based articles, which are very equation heavy.
+If you look around for the physics behind aero wheels you are going to find a lot of highly physics-based articles, which are very equation heavy.
 My goal here is to simplify that information and provide just the hard facts.

 So what is going on in the physics of riding a bike?

-Well to put it simple your biggest acting force against you while you are riding a bike is wind.
+Well to put it simply your biggest acting force against you while you are riding a bike is wind.
 Every cyclist knows this.
 It is why we do as much as possible to improve our aero positioning and get products that will also reduce this drag.

 In the case of wheels, the only coefficient in the equation that is affected is the drag.
 Which is dependent on the shape of the object that air is passing through or around.

-What occurs then with this equation is by reducing the drag on the bike it allows other aspects of cycling to improve, such as your speed and cadence.
-This equates to not only faster times but also the decreased input will allow you to ride for longer intervals for the same effort.
+What occurs then with this equation is by reducing the drag on the bike allows other aspects of cycling to improve, such as your speed and cadence.
+This equates to not only faster times but also the decreased input that will allow you to ride for longer intervals for the same effort.

 Concluding these aero wheels definitely are faster, by the aspect that they decrease drag thus improving your power and speed.
-The next question that then crops up though is, how much faster are aero wheels and are they worth the cost?
+The next question that then crops up though is, how much faster are aero wheels, and are they worth the cost?

 The same rider transitioned to a pair of Zipp Wheels and rode for 51 minutes at the same cadence but used only 344 watts of power.